 Much of the work Jess does with local groups - particularly in the Hills and the Swan Valley - involves planning, environmental and land use issues.
 It’s vital that we protect the natural beauty of the Hills and the agricultural functions in the Swan Valley.
 Developments should preserve our local environmental values and be in keeping with the character of our towns and villages.

 In her first term of office, Jess chaired the Parliament’s Economics and Industry Standing Committee.
 Her policy interests are centred on economic development; energy; environment; supporting innovation and generating commercial opportunities for WA businesses - small and large.
 She believes in the importance of ensuring that government, community and industry work together to improve the quality of life of all Western Australians.

 In her second term of office, Jess was asked to serve in the McGowan Government as Parliamentary Secretary.
 In addition to her current role, she has served in the Tourism; Culture and Arts; Heritage; Child Protection; Prevention of Family and Domestic Violence; Women’s Interests; Community Services; Hydrogen Industry; Commerce and Science portfolios.

 A study junkie, Jess has four university degrees and credits her parents for giving her a strong work ethic and commitment to social justice.
 She is deeply grateful for the love and support of her family and her miniature Schnauzer, Harry!

-Biographical details can be found here:
+Further biographical details can be found here: